 After a baby with a cleft is born, a Cleft Nurse Specialist aims to visit the mother within 24 hours and assess the baby’s feeding needs.
 If special bottles and teats are needed, the mother will be given a recommendation as to which ones to use, as there are a number of options.

 CLAPA sends out a free Welcome Pack of bottles and teats to new parents in the UK who need them.
-This contains a packet of two teats, two MAM squeezy bottles, and a set of literature and information from CLAPA.
+This contains either a packet of two teats and two MAM squeezy bottles, or a set of Doctor Browns’ bottles and teats, and a set of literature and information from CLAPA.

 CLAPA staff are not medically trained and cannot give advice on feeding or recommend bottles and teats for parents to use.
 Please call your Cleft Nurse Specialist if you have any questions or concerns.